 Meet The Digitizing Diva!

-Rosalind Beck, "The Digitizing Diva" is a former Cisco Technical Trainer turned embroidery fanatic.
+Rosalind Beck, "The Digitizing Diva" is a former Cisco Technical Trainer turned embroidery fanatic and Tech Fabric Artist.
 Growing up in the 70's, her mother owned 'The Initial Stitch' embroidery shop in Wellsley Massachusetts.
 The machine her mother owned (and still does) is a Meistergram, with a panographic arm.
-She spent many hours after school in her mothers shop playing with the embroidery templates and telling her mother she could "carve" new templates for new designs!
+She spent many hours after school in her mothers shop playing with the embroidery panographic templates and telling her mother she could "carve" new templates for new designs!
 She was always looking for new and exciting designs and more over, ones that she could create!